 Developed by the University of Arizona as an online resource center for Indigenous people across the nation.
-Pulls together in one central location articles, case studies, videos and other resources focused on governance, sovereignty, leadership, and sustainable economic and community development.
+It contains articles, case studies, videos, and other resources focused on governance, sovereignty, leadership, and sustainable economic and community development.

 Sign up for a free VersusLaw Law School account.
 VersusLaw includes a Tribal Court Decisions database (see next tab).

-Below is a selected list of sources.
-You must have a Lexis ID to access.
-The law school provides accounts for law students, law faculty and law staff only.
+Below is a selected list of sources, for which you must have a Lexis ID to access.
+The law school provides accounts for law students, law faculty, and law staff only.

 His name wasn’t Chestesr Nez.
 That was the English name he was assigned in kindergarten.
 And in boarding school at Fort Defiance, he was punished for speaking his native language, as the teachers sought to rid him of his culture and traditions.
 But discrimination didn’t stop Chester from answering the call to defend his country after Pearl Harbor, for the Navajo have always been warriors, and his upbringing on a New Mexico reservation gave him the strength—both physical and mental—to excel as a marine.